CharlotteStiller/final-project/README.md

 ## About the project

-I worked with a dataset that I've got from scraping the web of one of the leading beauty e-commerce company in europe.
+I worked with a dataset that I got from scraping the website of one of the leading beauty e-commerce companies in Europe.

-We want to understand the demographics and other characteristics of beauty products that are well rated by the customers.
-The products have ratings from 1-5 stars.
-1 for the most unpopular and 5 for the most popular product.
+I wanted to understand which attributes of beauty products drive customer ratings.
+Products are rated on a scale from 1 to 5 stars.

-The goal of the classification project is to train a model to predict if a product get rated with 5 stars or less and to analyse the characteristics of the products.
-The analysis is the base to create the next product for the e-commerce shop that is most popular and has the biggest potential.
+The goal of the classification project is to train a model to predict the rating of a product based on its attributes.
+The analysis is the base to identify gaps in the product range and therefore opportunities to create the next best-selling product for an e-commerce shop.

 ## Dataset
 For the project I scraped details from 50.000 products with the following columns: